 - The feedback from the PIR (in particular from insurance industry) informed that the prohibition of recycling of equity investments designated at FVOCI could mean that financial statements might not faithfully represent the financial performance of such investments upon disposal and that the information about "realised" and "unrealised" gains and losses from such equity investments is relevant and important for the users of the financial statements.
-This information will help users to understand the financial performance of the equity investments that are disposed of. - Therefore, the Amendments introduce additional disclosure requirements about the amounts accumulated in other comprehensive income as well as amounts derecognised during the reporting period. - In EFRAG's view this disclosure, even though not replacing the recycling of FVOCI gains and losses to profit or loss when realised, will enable users to receive more detailed information about the gains and losses on equity instruments designated at FVOCI and reconstruct if needed what they considered to be realised gains and losses.
-EFRAG will be monitoring the IFRS 9 and IFRS 17 Insurance Contracts implementation by the insurance industry to assess the impact resulting from non-recycling of equity instruments designated at FVOCI. - Hence, EFRAG's overall assessment is that the Amendments would result in the provision of relevant information and therefore satisfy the relevance criterion.
+This information will help users to understand the financial performance of the equity investments that are disposed of. - Therefore, the Amendments propose additional disclosure requirements about the amounts accumulated in other comprehensive income as well as amounts derecognised during the reporting period. - In EFRAG's view this disclosure, will enable users to receive more detailed information about the gains and losses on equity instruments designated at FVOCI and reconstruct if needed what they considered to be realised gains and losses.
+The extent of impact resulting from non-recycling of equity instruments measured at FVOCI in IFRS 9 should be assessed during PIR of IFRS 17. - Hence, EFRAG's overall assessment is that the Amendments would result in the provision of relevant information and therefore satisfy the relevance criterion.